dspringuel-va/blog-posts/devops-handbook/README.md

 It reduces the risks of delivering the wrong work, or defectuous work.
 Furthermore, it decreases the lead time, since the amount of work is smaller.
-That allows the customers see value faster.
+That allows the customers to see value faster.

 ### Create the foundations of Our Deployment Pipeline

-#### Enable on demand creation of dev, test, and production environments
+#### Enable on-demand creation of dev, test, and production environments
 *What*

-Ideally, developers should develop their code locally in the exact same environment than in production.
-Instead of only documenting how the production environment consists of, it is better to create a build mechanisms to create in minutes any environment on demand.
+Ideally, developers should develop their code locally in the exact same environment as in production.
+Instead of only documenting how the production environment consists of, it is better to create a build mechanism to create in minutes any environment on demand.
 This can be achieve in many ways, such as using virtual images and containers (like Docker), or using infrastructure as code configuration management tools (like Puppet, Chef, etc) for example.